moritzsalla/adv-visualization/styleTransfer/README.md

 - Submit your image outputs.
 If you make any changes to the code, submit your own version of the notebooks, highlighting the changes you made using comments.
 - You should also try to get the code running on your own machine.
 If you do this, submit the code that runs on your own device.

+## Setup

+All python notebooks are located within their respective folders.
+I use Google Colab to run them, which takes care of installing all the dependencies for me.
+In order to run them locally, the dependencies within the first code block have to be installed, preferaly within an environment such as conda, a virtual environment, or docker.

 ## Deep Dream

 ![Export](deepdream/export-1.jpeg)